Get started with SSL (https:)

 Checking for SSL on web pages

-The most straightforward way to check for SSL is to enter the web address into your browser with https:// at the beginning -- for example, https://adwords.google.com.
+The most straightforward way to check for SSL is to enter the web address into your browser with https:// at the beginning -- for example, https://adwords.google.co.uk.
 If you see a lock icon in your browser, then click it for additional information to confirm a secure connection.
-If you don't see a lock icon, then the page isn't secured with SSL.
+If you can't see a lock icon, then the page isn't secured with SSL.

-Note that many websites only use SSL on certain pages where sensitive information, like a password or credit card number, is transmitted.
+Note that many websites only use SSL on certain pages where sensitive information, such as a password or credit card number, is transmitted.